Creating a Substance Abuse Treatment Plan

 The purpose of choosing the right goals is to provide both the therapist and patient with solutions to problems in a visual, tangible manner.
 Implementing SMART goals is helpful because it prevents the patient from experiencing immense pressure, leading to feelings of discouragement.

 Writing a treatment plan is the first step of the therapeutic process.
 This document serves as the primary guideline for a patient's progress and recovery.
-With that in mind, it's important to engage in an initial assessment with a patient before writing the treatment plan.
+With that in mind, it's important to engage in an initial assessment with a patient before writing the addiction treatment plan.
 Keeping the program centered specifically on a patient's struggles with substance abuse is essential for appropriate treatment.

 The steps to writing an effective, cohesive treatment plan for substance abuse can include: